Virus-attacking cell molecule diminishes with age, may explain severe COVID-19 cases: Study

 Based on this, the researchers believe that any effective treatment or vaccine should have a broad impact on the disease.
 "My perspective is there is a key set of microRNAs that are important in triggering this abnormal response, in making older patients more susceptible," said study senior author Carlos Isales from Augusta University.

 "We are looking at microRNAs in general dropping, but there is a specific subset that is key.
-The question is whether we can target those as a therapy," Isles said.
-The scientists believe that a novel treatment approach where cocktails of multiple key microRNAs, potentially given through the nose, may help restore sufficient levels of the key virus fighters.
+The question is whether we can we target those as a therapy," Isales said.
+The scientists believe that a novel treatment approach where cocktails of multiple key microRNA, potentially given through the nose, may help restore sufficient levels of the key virus fighters.

 They also hope to understand from further studies if younger people, who also are seriously sickened by SARS-CoV-2 infection, already don't make sufficient numbers of some of the key protective microRNA.